Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 ### 2024-01-10
 In class: Finished message_blast and added message blasts for check user guess functions.
 Started chat server, doesn't work.
 40min.\
 At home: Added change_num_guesses to the server commands.
 Updated client_status to include incorrect guesses.
 Added support for user choosing the word.
+Fixed chat server so it now communicates messages.
+BUG: when a client gets a chat, it can't send any commands afterward.
+BUG: ctrl+C quitting no longer works.
+50min.

 ## Charlie